ProsperPrah12/Clinical-Data-Analysis/README.md

 ### Data Sources

-Sale Data: The primary dataset used for this analysis is the "sale.csv" file, containing detail information about sale.
+Sale Data: The primary dataset used for this analysis is the "sale.csv" file, containing detail information about sales.

 ### Tools Used